naviat/ipToolkits/INFRASTRUCTURE.md

 #### Managing Dependencies

 Alongside the main application, ArgoCD also manages the deployment of related services such as databases, Prometheus for monitoring, and Grafana for metrics visualization.
 By defining these components within our ArgoCD Applications, I maintain a cohesive deployment process that ensures all service components are updated and managed together.
-This holistic approach simplifies management and enhances the reliability of the system operations.
+This holistic approach simplifies management and enhances the reliability of the system's operations.

 ## Terraform

-I will provision a local kind-cluster with pre-configured monitoring
+I will provision a local `kind-cluster` with pre-configured monitoring.
+Follow [this document](./TERRAFORM.md) for more detail.

 ## Local Testing Using Docker Compose